20 student kitchen cupboard essentials

 When you're a pro at budgeting, pasta really is your best friend.
 As long as you jazz it up with different sauces and ingredients, it's hard to get tired of eating pasta.

-If you're looking for a really simple snack, then pasta with a little olive oil, grated cheese and some salt and pepper is the ultimate comfort food and costs about 30p to make.
+If you're looking for a simple snack, then pasta with a little olive oil, grated cheese and some salt and pepper is the ultimate comfort food and costs about 30p to make.
 For the thrill-seekers amongst you, add a couple of dashes of Tabasco into the mix.

 -